Get started with Nextflow on Verily Workbench

 The following sections walk you through that setup, then show how wb makes it easy to configure and run a Nextflow pipeline.
 This tutorial has two examples; one shows running an example pipeline from the nextflow-io GitHub org, and one shows how to run a nf-core pipeline, where the nf-core project provides a community-generated, curated, collection of analysis pipelines built using Nextflow.

-Both of the examples will use the Google Cloud Life Sciences API as the Nextflow pipeline process.executor.
-This allows the pipelines to be run scalably, with Nextflow processes executed on separate cloud virtual machines.
+Both examples include configurations for Google Cloud Life Sciences API and Google Batch API as the Nextflow pipeline process.executor.
+This allows the pipelines to be run at scale, with Nextflow processes executed on separate cloud virtual machines.

 1. Create a workspace